Where is China?

 Did you know?

-- The largest city in China is Shanghai, which has 4 million more people than the capital, Beijing.
+- The largest city in China is Shanghai, which has 4 million more inhabitants (people living there) than the capital, Beijing.

 - People in China pay for things using yuan.
 Ten yuan is worth about the same as £1.
 You can see an example of a yuan note below.